 Here are the steps for the Debt Snowball Method:

-- List all your credit card balances on a spreadsheet, including their current balances and minimum payment information (use the Debt Snowball Tab on this calculator for this).
+- List all your credit card balances on a spreadsheet, including their current balances and minimum payment information.

 - Sort this list by current balance.